New BBG/Gallup Research: Nigeria Media Use 2012, August 16

-On Thursday, August 16, the Broadcasting Board of Governors (BBG) and Gallup will host the next Research Series briefing on Nigeria Media Use 2012.
+On Thursday, August 16, the Broadcasting Board of Governors (BBG) and Gallup held a briefing on Nigeria Media Use 2012.
 The BBG and Gallup will unveil new findings about media consumption habits in Nigeria, including strong growth of digital media and the continued popularity of radio.

 - Chris Stewart, Senior Managing Consultant, Gallup

 - Bruce Sherman, Director of Strategy and Development, BBG